BAL vs NOR Dream11 Prediction: Fantasy Cricket Tips, Today's Playing 11 and Pitch Report

-Balochistan are currently fifth in the National T20 Cup points table having won two of their six matches.
-They haven't been up to the mark in the tournament and will be aiming to grab a win in this battle to climb up the charts.
+Balochistan are ranked fifth in the National T20 Cup standings having won three of their seven games.
+They have been decent in this tournament and will be hoping to win this battle to climb up the charts.

-Northern, meanwhile, are placed just above Balochistan in fourth spot in the points table with four victories in six games.
-They have performed decently and will be looking to maintain their winning momentum in this match.
+Northern, meanwhile, are placed in third position in the points table with five wins in eight matches.
+They have performed brilliantly in this tournament and will be looking to maintain their winning streak in this match.

 BAL vs NOR Probable Playing 11 Today